Rainbow

+Rainbows when viewed from the ground typically appear as an illuminated arc, but when flying, if there is enough mist they can be seen as full circles.
+The centre of the curve is always on a line from the Sun to the observer's eye.

 In a primary rainbow, the arc shows red on the outer part and violet on the inner side.
 This rainbow is caused by light being refracted when entering a droplet of water, then reflected inside on the back of the droplet and refracted again when leaving it.

-In a double rainbow, a second arc is seen outside the primary arc, and its colours are in reverse order, with red on the inner side of the arc.
-This is caused by the light being reflected twice on the inside of the droplet before leaving it.
+In a double rainbow, a second arc is seen about 10° outside the primary arc.
+Its colours are perceived to be in reverse order, with red on the lower side of the arc.

+The Guinness World Records holder of the longest-lasting rainbow observed was 8 hours 58 minutes in the Yangmingshan range of Taipei, Taiwan in November 2017.